Sherif-Sameh/BehaviorTransformer/README.md

 ### Virtual Environment using Pixi (recommended)

 The recommended installation method is to install inside a Python virtual environment using the [`Pixi`](https://pixi.sh/latest/) package management tool.
-Firstly, install Pixi on Linux/macOS using the following single command.
+Firstly, install Pixi on Linux/macOS using the following command.
 ```bash
 curl -fsSL https://pixi.sh/install.sh | sh
 ```